ByteKnight-SRM/WeatherApp-with-AI-Speech-Recognition--GCP/README.md

 - 🌦️ [Weather API](https://openweathermap.org/api) - For providing the weather data.
 - 🎤 [Google Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text) - For implementing voice search.
 - 📱 [Bootstrap](https://getbootstrap.com/) - For responsive UI design.

----

-Now the README has a bit more flair with the added emojis!
-You can further customize this as you like! 😊